HemulGM/DelphiOpenAI/README.md

 Once token you posses the token, and the instance is initialized you are ready to make requests.

 ### Models
+List and describe the various models available in the API.
+You can refer to the Models documentation to understand what models are available and the differences between them.

 ```Pascal
 var Models := OpenAI.Model.List();